 There are different kinds of moisture meters, each with its own principle of operation and underlying technologies.

-Probe-type moisture meters like the GrainMate Grain Moisture Meter use a sensor to measure the temperature and humidity of the grains along with special mathematical models to tell the equilibrium moisture content (EMC) in a grain sample.
+Probe-type moisture meters like the GrainMate Grain Moisture Meter use a sensor to measure the temperature and humidity of the grains.
+It also comes along with special mathematical models to tell the equilibrium moisture content (EMC) in a grain sample.

 Cup-type meters like the John Deere Moisture Check Plus SW08120 use a high frequency capacitive circuit to measure the moisture content in a small gain sample.